OlinREVO/CAN_101/Tut_3__Blinky_In_Depth/README.md

 ```
 _delay_ms(500);
 ```
 I feel like this line is pretty self-explanatory.
-The one thing I will add here is that the F_CPU that we defined way earlier is INCREDIBLY important here.
+The one thing I will add here is that the `FCPU` that we defined way earlier is INCREDIBLY important here.
 This line says that we want our LED to blink every second (off for half a second, on for half a second).

 Our ATmegas run at 1Mhz.
 This is necessary information for the compiler to know, so that it can set up how many clock cycles are needed to pass through `_delay_ms(500)`.
-If we put the wrong value for F_CPU, then it would check the wrong number of clock cycles and the delay would not delay for the correct amount of time.
+If we put the wrong value for `FCPU`, then it would check the wrong number of clock cycles and the delay would not delay for the correct amount of time.

 ### Phew!
 That was a lot of information, especially for like 9 lines of code.
 Now to make things more complicated…